justflatley/dtp-staging/index.md

   * We also updated integrations for new APIs from Google Photos and Smugmug that will enable users to move their photos between these services.
   * We have added new integrations for Deezer, Mastodon, and Solid.

 The engineering work we’ve done through the Project has highlighted the importance of working with stakeholders to develop guidelines around portability.
-If you'd like to follow the latest developments with the Project, sign up for dtp-discuss@googlegroup.com [here](https://groups.google.com/forum/#!forum/dtp-discuss).
+If you'd like to follow the latest developments with the Project, [sign up](https://groups.google.com/forum/#!forum/dtp-discuss) for dtp-discuss@googlegroup.com.

 </div>